 This article first appeared in the the Ask Hank column of the Christian Research Journal, volume 44, number 3 (2021).
-For further information or to subscribe to the Christian Research Journal please click here.
+For more information about the Christian Research Journal, click here.

 For the first millennium of church history, there was essentially one orthodox New Testament faith rooted in seven ancient ecumenical councils.
 This may well have remained so had it not been for the bishop of Rome assuming dominance and, apart from an ecumenical council, altering the universal creed of the church.
 Since the Great Schism (1054), Catholicism has deviated from Orthodoxy in at least three significant ways.